Myst1cX/SpotiKit/README.md

 >
 > **PREMIUM SPOOF**
 > Swaps "Free"/"Spotify Free" text and badges for Premium, recolors plan cards, relabels or hides upgrade/"Try" buttons, turns pricing-table cells into checkmarks, and rebuilds the account compact banner into "Edit profile"/"Payment method" buttons instead of an upgrade nag.
-> Toggleable per site (open.spotify.com vs www.spotify.com) from the userscript manager menu, saved via GM storage, on by default.
+> Toggleable per site (for `open.spotify.com` and for `www.spotify.com`) from the userscript manager menu, saved via GM storage, enabled by default.
 >
 > **AD-SLOT CLEANUP**
 > Removes ad-slot-container elements from the DOM.
 Cosmetic only.